 - Flooding: Whether due to a severe weather event or interior damage, such as a pipe break, flooding inside a building can cause costly damage to manufacturing equipment and processes.

 - Utility outages: An extended power outage or loss of other critical utilities like natural gas can result in lengthy manufacturing interruptions.
 Having access to redundant systems is essential for manufacturers that cannot afford to wait on utility companies to restore service at their leisure.

 - IT disruptions: Data loss, network outages, server failure, software errors – each of these disruptions can have a severe impact on manufacturing operations, especially if there are no continuity systems in place.

-The attack disrupted the company’s manufacturing, research and sales operations for nearly a week.
+The attack disrupted the company’s manufacturing, research and sales operations.
 Company email went down.
 70,000 employees lost access to their computers (many were told to simply stay home).

 Manufacturing disaster recovery plan template